1712n/dn-institute/content/attacks/posts/2016-03-14-ShapeShift.md

 ## Summary

-From March 14 to April 9, 2016, there were 3 hacks of the Swiss ShiftShape crypto exchange.
+From March 14 to April 9, 2016, there were three hacks of the Swiss ShiftShape crypto exchange.
 The first hack was made by an employee of the exchange.
 Then he left a backdoor in the system and sold access to a hacker, who committed two more hacks.

 ## Attackers

-Behind the attack was an exchange employee, his name has not been disclosed, and a hacker under the pseudonym Rovion
+Behind the attack were an exchange employee, his name has not been disclosed, and a hacker under the pseudonym Rovion

 Exchange employee wallet:
 - **BTC:** [1LchKFYxkugq3EPMoJJp5cvUyTyPMu1qBR](https://www.blockchain.com/en/explorer/addresses/btc/1LchKFYxkugq3EPMoJJp5cvUyTyPMu1qBR)